• Skip to primary navigation

 Oatmeal is a hearty grain, so it's difficult to think about it being in a delicate cookie, but they do just that in these Oatmeal Lace Cookies.

-These lace cookies are a very thin and very crisp cookie.
-The butter and brown sugar give them a caramel or toffee like taste.
+These lace cookies are very thin and very crisp cookies.
+The butter and brown sugar give them a caramel or toffee-like taste.

-I've made these into rounds and then several of the cookies, I wrapped into a tube shaped cookie while the cookies were still very warm.
+I made these into rounds and then I several of the cookies, I wrapped into tube shaped cookies while the cookies were still very warm.
 Same cookie, just a different shape.

 This cookie is one of the cookies I've made for my 10 Days of Christmas Cookies.